chev2/gimp-vtf/README.md

 Install them however you normally would for whatever operating system or distro you use.

+Then, once that's complete:

-1. Initialize cmake: `cmake -B out/build/default`
+1. Initialize cmake: `cmake -B build`
-2. Compile the executable: `cmake --build out/build/default`
+2. Compile the executable: `cmake --build build`

-It will create the `file-vtf` executable in the `out/build/default` directory.
+It will create the `file-vtf` executable in the `build` directory.